-As an example, for Ultimate’s 6.6 kW solar system size, you will need twenty 330W.
-Suntech solar modules.
-Each module requires 1.7 m2, and for twenty panels, you will need 34 m2 of free space.
+As an example, for the Ultimate Energy Australia 6.6 kW solar system size, you will need twenty 370W solar modules.
+Each module requires 1.7 m², and for t panels, you will need 31 m² of free space.

-A 1-kW solar system produces around 4 kWh of energy on a sunny day.
-While the daily usage of an average Australian house is around 20 kWh.
-This means the 6.6kW capacity solar system that we offer is more than enough for an average home.
+A 1-kW solar system produces around 4 kWh of energy on a sunny day whilst the daily usage of an average Australian house is around 20 kWh.
+This means the 6.6kW capacity solar system that Ultimate Energy Australia offers is more than enough for an average home.

 The solar system size impacts its upfront cost significantly.
-But in the long run, solar systems with more power output offer more savings,higher ROI.
+But in the long run, solar systems with more power output offer more savings and higher ROI.
 As you go for more power output in solar, you pay for per kilowatt cost reduces significantly.